 18.6 There are no suits, proceedings, judgments, rulings or orders by or before any court or any governmental authority that materially adversely affect its ability to perform this Agreement.

-18.7 SELLER warrants that it has the right to sell the Contract Product delivered hereunder and that such Contract Product is free from all liens and material adverse claims of any kind.
+18.7 SELLER warrants that it has the right to sell the Purchase Product and Amount and that such Purchase Product and Amount is free from all liens and material adverse claims of any kind.

 18.8 SELLER warrants that it is a member of the New England Power Pool.